butlermatt/bevy-website/content/learn/book/breakout/setup/_index.md

 ```

-With these small changes, our game window should have a new title and background color being displayed.
+With these small changes, the game window should now display our new title and background color.
 ![empty bevy window](breakout-02.png)

+In the next section, we will begin to prepare the game with its initial state.